Before You Post, Review This Handy Cheat Sheet to Make Sure You've Covered Everything!

-Go to each target website, visit LinkedIn, Quora and Reddit groups.
+Go to each target website, visit LinkedIn, Quora, and Reddit groups.
 Try to discover what problems they are trying to solve.
-See what mutual groups you are members of.
+Also, see what mutual groups you are members of.

 Frame the outreach in personal terms for what answers you can provide and how you can help directly using answers from your content as the basis for providing helpful information.

 Always lead with answers, not 'can we meet'.
-If they want to meet, it will be apparent.
+Then, if they want to meet, it will be apparent.